igniterealtime/Smack/documentation/extensions/spoiler.md

 ```
 This will automatically add Spoilers to the list of supported features of your client.

-The manager can then be used to create SpoilerElements.
-You can create SpoilerElements like follows:
+The manager can then be used to add SpoilerElements to messages like follows:
 ```
+Message message = new Message();

-// spoiler without hint
+// spoiler without hint SpoilerElement.addSpoiler(message);
-SpoilerElement empty = manager.createSpoiler();

-// spoiler with hint about content
-SpoilerElement withHint = manager.createSpoiler("End of Love Story");
+// spoiler with hint about content SpoilerElement.addSpoiler(message, "End of Love Story");

-// spoiler with localized hint
-SpoilerElement l10nHint = manager.createSpoiler("de", "Der Kuchen ist eine Lüge");
+// spoiler with localized hint SpoilerElement.addSpoiler(message, "de", "Der Kuchen ist eine Lüge");
 ```

-Those SpoilerElements can be attached to a message like follows:
+To get Spoilers from a message call
 ```
-Message message = new Message("Darth Vader is the father of...");
-message.addExtension(spoilerElement);
+Map<String, String> spoilers = SpoilerElement.getSpoilers(message);
 ```